InvoicePlane/InvoicePlane/README.md

 InvoicePlane is a self-hosted open source application for managing your invoices, clients and payments.
 For more information visit __[InvoicePlane.com](https://invoiceplane.com)__ or try the __[demo](https://demo.invoiceplane.com)__.

-===
+---

 ### Quick Installation

 1. Download the latest version [from the InvoicePlane website](https://invoiceplane.com/downloads).
 2. Extract the package and copy all files to your webserver / webspace.
+3. Make a copy of the `ipconfig.php.example` file and rename it to `ipconfig.php`.
-3. Set your URL in the `ipconfig.php` file.
+4. Open the `ipconfig.php` file and add your URL in it.
-4. Open `http://your-invoiceplane-domain.com/index.php/setup` and follow the instructions.
+5. Open `http://your-invoiceplane-domain.com/index.php/setup` and follow the instructions.

 _Notice: We strongly disadvise to download the InvoicePlane package from Github, except you are a Developer who wants to help us.
 If you are a developer, read the [development guide](DEVELOPMENT.md)._